Storms batter aging power grid as climate disasters spread

 11 of11 FILE - Smoke from a wildfire called the Saddle Ridge Fire hangs above power lines as the sun rises in Newhall, Calif., Oct.
 11, 2019.
 Weather disasters fueled by climate change now roll across the U.S. year-round, battering the nation's aging electric grid.
 Noah Berger/AP Show More Show Less

-Power outages from severe weather have doubled over the past two decades across the U.S., as a warming climate stirs more destructive storms that cripple broad segments of the nation’s aging electrical grid, according to an Associated Press analysis of government data.
+Power outages from severe weather across the U.S. have doubled over the past two decades, as a warming climate stirs more destructive storms that cripple broad segments of the nation’s aging electrical grid, according to an Associated Press analysis of government data.

-Forty states are experiencing longer outages — and the problem is most acute in regions seeing more extreme weather, U.S. Department of Energy data shows.
-The blackouts can be harmful and even deadly for the elderly, disabled and other vulnerable communities.
+Forty states are experiencing longer outages — and they're worst in areas where weather is getting more extreme, data shows.
+The blackouts can be harmful, even deadly, for the elderly, disabled and other vulnerable communities.

 Written By